All Episodes

 I don't think people look at the other side of the equation, though.

-Um, you know, just look at like yesterday or in the last week.
+You know, just look at like yesterday or in the last week.

-Uh he has a plan to exterminate Latinos.
+Uh, he has a plan to exterminate Latinos.

-Or, you know, uh on on Crazy Liberal Morning Joe that the administration is openly trying to keep America a majority white country, Or Julian Castro, they're clearly trying to establish a whiter nation.
+Or you know uh, on on crazy liberal Morning JOE, that the administration is openly trying to keep America a majority white country.

 And you just see this rage, psychosis, hatred that is every second minute hour of the day.